alchemyplatform/aa-sdk/site/using-smart-accounts/batch-user-operations.md

 :::

 :::tip Note 3: Batched Transactions Ordering
-The batched UO gets executed by the account calling the `executeBatch` method on the [`SimpleAccount`](https://github.com/eth-infinitism/account-abstraction/blob/ver0.6.0/contracts/samples/SimpleAccount.sol) or [`LightAccount`](https://github.com/alchemyplatform/light-account/blob/v1.0.2/src/LightAccount.sol) smart contracts. `executeBatch` processes the input array of transactions data linearly, guaranteeing the execution order of those transactions to be **sequential**.
+The batched UO gets executed by the account calling the `executeBatch` method on [`LightAccount`](https://github.com/alchemyplatform/light-account/blob/v1.0.2/src/LightAccount.sol) smart contracts. `executeBatch` processes the input array of transactions data linearly, guaranteeing the execution order of those transactions to be **sequential**.
 :::

 ## Batching using [`sendUserOperation`](/packages/aa-core/smart-account-client/actions/sendUserOperation.md)